GitHub-NguyenChiLinh/SeVago.Jewelry/README.md

   - Open Postman and click import: upload file: "Sevago.jewelry.postman_collection.json"
 4. UnitTest
  - Using Visual Studio Code: Open project and click on terminal, open new and type: "dotnet test".
 The result will be display on terminal
-(Noted: If you see error relate database, please update the connectionString at file appsettings.Development.json)
+ - Using Visual Studio: Open solution and click on Test tab, click Run All Test (Ctrl + R + A) (Noted: If you see error relate database, please update the connectionString at file appsettings.Development.json)